90ssaballa/edge-of-wander-event/README.md

 ---UPDATE 7/22/23---
 I got a feedback that it would be nice to have the modal window closed when the Escape button is pressed or the outside of the modal window is clicked.
-Working on a solution
+I was able to work on closing the video when Escape is pressed, however, in need of help with closing the video when outside of the modal is clicked.